 Remember that your competitors are also vying for the attention of the same customers.
 So you must stay on the top of the mind of your prospects when they make the crucial decision to purchase.
 The same is true for existing customers also, as they are the sources of your repeat sales.
 Respond to their queries, keep them updated with what’s happening in your organization and conduct surveys and polls.
 Use Social Media and email workflows to stay in touch with them.
 Frequent and timely interactions will also help to build your brand and to get positive mentions on social media.

 9. Align the marketing and sales teams:

-In inbound marketing leads are mainly generated by the marketing team and passed on to the sales team for closure.
+In inbound marketing, leads are mainly generated by the marketing team and passed on to the sales team for closure.
 Hence, both teams should share responsibilities and keep each other informed about important information regarding the leads being followed up.

 This might not be as easy as it sounds.
-Keep it in mind that these teams have traditionally been accustomed to reaching out to the customers to get their sales.
+Keep in mind that these teams have traditionally been accustomed to reaching out to the customers to get their sales.
 Inbound requires them to think and behave very differently.
-This is a change which many employees might find to be difficult to accept, and some resistance from them is quite expected.
+This is a change that many employees might find to be difficult to accept, and some resistance from them is quite expected.

-To get them on-board, discuss the why, what, and how of inbound in town halls or one-to-one meetings and make them aware of the benefits of inbound.
+To get them on-board, discuss the why what, and how of inbound in town halls or one-to-one meetings and make them aware of the benefits of inbound.
 Educate them well, and soon they will understand that this can be a win-win situation for them as well as the customers.